In this post we take misopathy apart. (If you don't know what misopathy is, that's explained too.)

 scapegoating, ganging up, and so on.

-Example: when your doctor assumes you are morally deficient because you have a disease, and then fails to treat, that can be ordinary misopathy.
+Example: when your doctor assumes you are morally deficient because you have a serious immune disease, and then fails to treat, that is ordinary misopathy.

 A woman in Berkeley, CA warned her neighbors that her body had trouble with certain classes of chemicals.
 They then put snail poison under her window.